mit-acl/deep_panther/Readme.md

 * **Modify the optimization problem:**, You will need to have MATLAB installed (especifically, you will need the `Symbolic Math Toolbox` and the `Phased Array System Toolbox` installed), and follow the steps detailed in the MATLAB section below.
 You can then make any modification in the optimization problem by modifying the file `main.m`, and then running it.
 This will generate all the necessary `.casadi` files in the `casadi_generated_files` folder, which will be read by the C++ code.

+* **Switch between 3D and 2D**: modify the `dim_pos` parameter in `main.m` and run the file to generate the CasADi files for 2D/3D.
+There are no changes necessary to the C++ code as it uses dynamically sized Eigen vectors.
+The `py_panther` interface accepts either 2D or 3D problems and simply passes them on to the C++ / CasADi components.
+For development, note, that the octopus search guess generator always uses 3D problem formulations.
+Usually, you don't need to worry about that, though, as the `py_panther` will cast a 2D problem to a 3D problem using very tall obstacles.

 * **Train the policy:** You first need to install a linear solver (see instructions below).
 Additionally, you need the following Python packages.

   ```